-Thread 1 The verb dome
+Thread 1: The verb dome

 This is a favourite activity of my learners that originally started out as a warmer.
 One of my students gave it its name and it just stuck.
 This is not linked to any themes or part of the course but it enables students to see how much they know in a fun way.

-With this activity you will find you can write a lot of language on the board.
+With this activity you will find you write a lot of language on the board.
 It is highly motivating when learners see how much they know.
 For this activity language emerges from the knowledge of the students and teaching is kept to a minimum.
 I find that if someone shouts out a word the others don't know, instead of having to teach the word, the students usually tell each other what the word means as the games goes on.
 It helps them recall words they may have only seen once or twice and aids memory.

-Thread 2 Pre-teaching slips
+Thread 2: Pre-teaching slips

 First preview the new language that you think will be useful or which your learners may need to complete the task.
-As the heading says, this activity consists of slips of paper with L2 collocations or idioms on one side and their translation or definition on the other.
+You'll then need to prepare slips of paper with the English words or phrases on one side and their translation or definition on the other.
 I recommend that each side be written in different colours so you don't get mixed up as to which side is which, and also this should stimulate visual learners.

-- When all this exercise has been successfully completed do it all over again, this time with the translation or definition side being shown so the learners have to say the word.
+- When this has been successfully completed, do it again, this time with the translation or definition side being shown so the learners have to say the word/phrase.
+Pronunciation is an important requirement at this stage.

-- Pronunciation is an important requirement at this stage.
-When all of the slips have been said correctly put them away.
+- When all of the slips have been said correctly put them away.